Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ## Necromancer:

 The Necromancer is a neutral killer that kills indirectly.
 After a player dies, they become active and can choose to summon a dead player back to life to go through the necromancer timer and start killing everyone besides the necromancer in order to win.
 If the summoned dies, they lose, and if the necromancer dies, the summoned dies too.
+The summon can not speak at all unless they have the ghost role.

 ## Investigator: